Prescription Medication Benefits

 Q6.
 I frequently travel out-of-state to visit my family and require refills for several months.
 Will the plans I am considering provide these refills?

 A. Most covered prescriptions have a “day supply” limit, typically a 30-day supply when the prescription is filled at a retail pharmacy and a 90-day supply when the prescription is filled by a mail-order service.
 Plans refer to these limits as “Quantity Per Dispensing (QPD)” limits or “Quantity Limits (QL)”.
 Be aware, though, that some states have dispensing laws that allow for more than a 30-day supply of certain medicines, even at a retail pharmacy.
 While these limits are based on clinical studies and the recommended dosage and treatment duration for specific conditions, limits vary by plan.
 If the letters, QDP or QL, appear on the list of covered drugs next to the drugs you need to take, then you will know that plan limits how frequently you can get certain medications refilled.
 Plans might limit refill quantities for certain drugs, but do not indicate that restriction on the list of covered drugs.
 If you think the drug you must take might be subject to day-supply limits, contact the plan you are considering for additional information.
-(See “Contacting Your Health Plan’s Customer Service Phone Number”)
+Refer to the summary of benefits and coverage (for more information, review NDNRC’s Factsheet #1).

 Q7.
 I take a specialty drug related to my disability.
 It must be hand formulated by a specialty pharmacy.
 Will the plan I am considering cover that specialty drug?